Department:Visual and Performing Arts

 The Interior Design program combines a study of the creative process with the practical requirements of materials, space planning, and building codes.
-Emphasis is placed upon using a variety of tools, including drawings and computer processes, to explore and communicate the solutions to design problems.
+Emphasis is placed on using a variety of tools, including drawings and computer processes, to explore and communicate the solutions to design problems.
 Projects addressing both residential and commercial needs are incorporated into the program to provide a broad understanding of the field of interior design.

-Admission and continuation in the interior design program is conditional upon completion of the following requirements:
+Admission and continuation in the Interior Design program is conditional upon completion of the following requirements: